 Individual music instruction is available for all ages in piano, voice, violin, viola, cello, guitar, bass guitar, lute, flute, electronic composition, recording engineering and more.

 ACMS is also a leader in bringing music to our community, providing free or low-cost music classes to six locations throughout Austin.
 ACMS is a long-term partner of community institutions where music is a tool for healing, rehabilitation, and skill building.
-Our Community Partnership Programs reach deep into the community and include extensive tuition assistance for Early Childhood Music Education, The SAFE Alliance, Todos Juntos Learning Center, We are the Chorus, Veteran’s Guitar Project, Travis High School Child Development Center, and Early Childhood Music at Creative Action.
+Our Community Partnership Programs reach deep into the community and include extensive tuition assistance for Early Childhood Music Education, The SAFE Alliance, Todos Juntos Learning Center, We are the Chorus, Veteran’s Guitar Project, and Travis High School Child Development Center.
 Our newest program is Music for All: Creating Yes for Every Family in collaboration with Region 13, providing Early Childhood Music Classes to visually impaired children and their families.
 ACMS also provides programming for Easter Seals and the Department of Health and Human Services, bringing music education to special needs families throughout the Austin area.

 Through our Open Door Program, ACMS is privileged to host musical artists and groups as well as other non-profits at our Westlake campus providing meeting, workshop, rehearsal and performance space at little or no charge.
 It is also our pleasure to host stellar music organizations such as the Texas Early Music Project and musical artists as part of our school’s Artists-in-Residence program.

 Margaret Perry, Founding Director